aveao/AveBot/README.md

 - I don't add anyone as mod.
 Sorry.

 ###How can I set it up FAQ:
-- It uses python3.6 (`sudo add-apt-repository ppa:jonathonf/python-3.6`, `sudo apt update`, `sudo apt install python 3.6`)
+- It uses python3.6 (`sudo add-apt-repository ppa:jonathonf/python-3.6`, `sudo apt update`, `sudo apt install python 3.6`).
+Other versions of python probably work too, but the duckduckgo bang fails on `python3.5`.
-- `pip install -r requirements.txt` or `pip install -U discord.py`
+- You need `discord.py`: `pip install -r requirements.txt` or `pip install -U discord.py`.
-- `echo -n "bot's token" > bottoken`
+- You need to set the bot token: `echo -n "bot's token" > bottoken`
-- Wondering what a token is? [go here](https://discordapp.com/developers/applications/me), authenticate, create a new app, create a bot, click on `click to reveal` under username.
+- Wondering what a token is?
+[Go here](https://discordapp.com/developers/applications/me), authenticate, create a new app, create a bot, click on `click to reveal` under username.
 Enjoy.